bmullan/ciab-remote-desktop/README.md

 CIAB is a ***clientless*** remote desktop system.
 It's called *"clientless"* because no plugins or client software are required!

-Thanks to HTML5, once the CIAB Remote Desktop System is installed on a Server/VM/Cloud instance, all you need to access your desktop(s) is an HTML5 capable web browser!

 **PLEASE REVIEW** this GitHub Repository _**[Issues](https://github.com/bmullan/ciab-remote-desktop/issues)**_ Section for **IMPORTANT** CIAB bug fix info and Use TIPS...!**

 ---